 15. Extra Virgin Olive Oil

 One of the healthiest oils to prepare food with, olive oil is a common ingredient in many healthy diets.
-In fact, it’s one of the crucial foods in the Mediterranean diet – one of the healthiest diets often recommended for better heart health and a longer life.
+In fact, it’s one of the crucial foods in the Mediterranean diet – one of the healthiest diets often recommended for better cardiovascular health and longer life.

 The reason why extra virgin olive oil may help with kidney stones is because it can lubricate your urinary tract and make it easier for you to pass smaller stones.
 You can mix two ounces of olive oil with two ounces of lemon juice and drink this mixture early in the morning, right after waking up, and once in the afternoon to reduce pain caused by the stones moving around your urinary tract.